 However, when you are UK resident, any foreign income and gains you have may also be taxed in the UK.
 It is therefore important to know if you are tax resident or not for this reason.
 This is the case even if they have already been taxed in another country (although you should be able to get some double taxation relief if this is the case).
 There is more information on this topic on our webpage ‘How are foreign income and gains taxed?’.

 Your residence status may also affect whether or not you are eligible for the UK personal allowance and therefore the amount of UK tax that you pay.
 If you are tax resident in the UK you will get a personal allowance.
 If not, you may be able to get personal allowance in certain situations, for example if you are a citizen of an EEA country.
 You can find out more about this in section 8 of HMRC’s RDR1 booklet available on GOV.UK.

 As the personal allowance is quite generous (£11,850 for 2018/19), it is quite possible to have income below the personal allowance.
 In this case you may have no tax to pay.
 If your taxable income exceeds the personal allowance, you only pay tax on the excess.
 Whether or not you are entitled to a personal allowance is therefore very important.
 For example, for a basic-rate taxpayer in 2018/19 the personal allowance reduces their tax liability by £2,370 (because £11,850 of income which would have otherwise been taxed at 20% is tax-free).

 There are also some circumstances in which you may be resident but lose your personal allowance.
 This means you may pay more tax.
 There is more information on this topic on our webpage ‘How are foreign income and gains taxed?’.

 How do I tell HMRC what my residence status is?

 In the UK, you self-assess your residence and domicile status.

-It is important that you keep certain information and records to help you work out your residence status.
+It is important that you keep certain information and records to justify the position you have taken, if necessary.